 Canon EF 70-300 mm / f4.0 – my long lens (second generation of this model), not as famous as its white brother, but – it has quite some spectacular autofocus and image stabilisation.
 It also has a small display you can set up to show you how much the lens is shaking in which direction.
 Nice little feature!

 Rollei Compact Traveller No. 1 – do you know those ridiculous small dogs that love to run around you like crazy, flapping their tiny ears and occasionally biting you but you still love them?
 This 1.1 kg light tripod which can be folded into a 32 cm small package is something of that kind – its unbeatable dimensions and price make it a fantastic tripod for travel photography.
-However, it is by far not the best tripod in general – not very sturdy, not very tall and no panoramic head.
-I still want to cuddle with it, though.
+However, it is by far not the best tripod in general – not very sturdy, not very tall, no panoramic head and I’m pretty sure I will upgrade next year.
+Yet I still want to cuddle with it.

 Mengs L-bracket – Mengs is not exactly the best-known manufacturer but their L-bracket is a well-executed cheapo product I keep attached to my camera.
 The only drawback is, that you may not be able to access all the slots on the side of the camera – but honestly, how often do you really need them?